mihai-minascurta/top-10-movies-site/README.md

   <img src="https://placehold.co/1000x2/C3B550/C3B550.png" width="100%" height="2" alt="Yellow Divider"/>
 </h3>

-A fully functional web application that allows users to curate and rank their favorite movies.
-The app connects to the TMDB API to fetch movie data, stores user ratings and reviews in a local database, and dynamically sorts the list based on the user's score.
+A dynamic web application that serves as a personal cinema diary.
+It allows users to search for movies via the TMDB API, add them to a local SQLite database, and provide custom ratings and reviews.
+The application automatically handles the ranking logic, ensuring the highest-rated movie always holds the top position.

-**Key Features:**
+**Technical Logic (Verified):**
-* **🔍 Movie Search:** Real-time search functionality using the TMDB API to find and add movies.
+* **🎬 TMDB API Workflow:** Implements a two-step API process: searching for titles and then fetching specific movie details (poster, description, year) by ID for database entry.
-* **✍️ CRUD Operations:** Full ability to Add, Edit (rating/review), and Delete entries from the database.
+* **📊 Automated Ranking System:** Features a backend logic that sorts the entire movie collection by rating and assigns a rank dynamically whenever a score is updated.
-* **📊 Automatic Ranking:** Movies are automatically ranked and reordered based on the numerical rating provided.
+* **✍️ Full CRUD Capability:** Users can Create (add movie), Read (view list), Update (edit review/rating), and Delete entries, with immediate database synchronization.
-* **🎨 Modern UI:** Clean interface built with Bootstrap and Jinja2 templates.
+* **🧬 Jinja2 Templating:** Uses server-side rendering to inject database content into HTML, maintaining a consistent UI across different movie entries.

 <br>